teletrace/teletrace/pkg/modeltranslator/README.md

 # modeltranslator

-The `modeltranslator` package translates OTLP trace data to the internal model used by the collector.
+The `modeltranslator` package translates OTLP trace data to the internal model used throughout the project.

 ## Usage